 Mature plants can produce long clusters of flowers.
 These flowers are urn-shaped and come in shades of reddish-orange and greenish-yellow.

-What Lighting and Temperature Does The Felt Bush Like?
+What Lighting and Temperature Does The Felt Plant Like?

 The Velvet Leaf plant will die if the temperature gets too cold.
 It is not frost tolerant!